AmyOShea/MS2-KidzQuiz/README.md

 ## User Stories
 #### As a child user:
 + I want to be able to easily navigate through the site.
-+ I want to be able to play a fully functioning game.
++ I want to choose if I want sound to play.
 + I want to be able to see my score as the game progresses.
 + I want to know how many questions I have already answered during the game.
 + I want to compare my scores to other users.
-+ I want to easily replay the game once I have completed a round.
++ I want to easily replay the game once I have completed a game.
-+ I want to know if I have answered a question correctly straight away.
-+ I want to know the right answer if I get a question wrong.
++ I want to be able to come back to the game after a period of time and still access my old scores.
 #### As a parent:
 + I want my child to be able to test their knowledge.
-+ I want my child to learn some new information.
 + I want the site to be easy to navigate through so that my child does not require assistance with the UI.
 + I want a variety of subjects covered so that I can identify any gaps in my child's knowledge.
 ## Design